aws-samples/aws-proton-cloudformation-sample-templates/service-templates/backend-fargate-svc/README.md

 This template is compatible with the [fargate-env](../../environment-templates/fargate-env) template.
 It creates a Fargate service that can't be accessed externally, but only from other services in your cluster through Service Discovery.
 The service uses type A DNS record.
 The service can be configured to run in a Public subnet or a Private subnet using the subnet_type parameter.
 Other service properties like port number, desired task count, task size (cpu/memory units), and docker image URL can be specified through the service input parameters.

 The template also provisions a CodePipeline based pipeline to pull your application source code before building and deploying it to the Proton service.
 To use sample application code, please fork the sample code repository [aws-proton-sample-services](https://github.com/aws-samples/aws-proton-sample-services).
-By default, the template deploys a Flask app, that responds with a Hello message along with a Timestamp.
+By default, the template deploys a [Flask app](https://github.com/aws-samples/aws-proton-sample-services/tree/main/ecs-backend), that responds with a Hello message along with the Time.

 ## Architecture